Volkswagen ID.5 test drive: electric for the family

 volkswagen-id-5-volant

-While the Volkswagen ID.5 is available in three trim levels, we opted for the Pro Performance trim level, just below the range-topping GTX.
-Very similar to the ID.4 in many respects, and sharing the same MEB platform, our test model is nonetheless quite different in terms of driving dynamics, as we were able to see during our hands-on experience.
-With 204 hp and 310 Nm of instant torque, the electric SUV has the same technical specifications as the Skoda Enyaq iV in its 80 version, and offers a certain dynamism despite its imposing size.
+While three versions are available in the Volkswagen ID.5 range, we have set our sights on the mid-range finish, called Pro Performance and just below the GTX at the top of the range.
+Very similar to the ID.4 in many respects, and sharing the same MEB platform, our test model nevertheless proved to be quite different in terms of driving dynamics, as we were able to see during our hands-on experience.
+With 204 bhp and 310 Nm of instant torque, the electric SUV has a technical specification identical to that of the ID.4.
+Skoda Enyaq iV in its 80 version and offers a certain dynamism, despite its imposing size.

-While the GTX trim level features all-wheel drive, our test car is equipped with front-wheel-drive architecture and a single engine.
-While not the most fun-to-drive model on the market, the ID.5 nonetheless delivers satisfying performance and crisp acceleration.
-The suspension is firmer than that of the ID.4, enough to provide good support in curves, but still supple enough for comfortable everyday use.
-We also appreciate the consultative steering and satisfactory roadholding, thanks to the underfloor batteries.
-All in all, a very sound and reassuring ride.
-A good point for a family-oriented vehicle.
+While the GTX trim comes with all-wheel drive, our test car is equipped with front-wheel drive architecture and a single engine.
+While it's not the most fun-to-drive model on the market, the ID.5 still delivers satisfactory performance and crisp acceleration.
+The suspension is firmer than that of the ID.4, enough to offer good support when cornering, but still supple enough for comfortable everyday use.
+We also appreciate the consultative steering, as well as the satisfactory roadholding, which we owe to the batteries installed under the floor.
+The whole package is very sound and reassuring.
+A good point for a family car.

 Despite its large size, the Volkswagen ID.5 is very comfortable in town.
-What's more, fuel consumption remains fairly reasonable, at between 17 and 17.8 kWh/100 kilometers.
-Its 77 kWh battery, identical to the other versions, allows it to cover around 513 kilometers according to the WLTP cycle, and can be recharged from 10% to 80% in just 29 minutes at a rapid charging station with a maximum output of 135 kW.
-But it's on fast lanes that the electric SUV feels particularly at home, benefiting from the Travel Assist semi-autonomous driving system, which works rather well.
+What's more, its fuel consumption remains fairly reasonable, at between 17 and 17.8 kWh/100 kilometres.
+Its battery of 77 kWh, identical to the other versions, gives it a range of around 513 kilometres according to the WLTP cycle, and can be recharged from 10 to 80 % in just 29 minutes on a fast terminal with a maximum power output of 135 kW.
+But it's on fast roads that the electric SUV feels particularly at home, benefiting from the Travel Assist semi-autonomous driving system, which works quite well.
 We also appreciate its quiet operation, despite some aerodynamic noise at high speeds.

 Volkswagen ID.5 test drive: in brief

-Extremely versatile, with sufficient range and comfort for long journeys, the Volkswagen ID.5 is a car that will appeal to families in particular, but not only.
-Highly technological, it's also pleasant to drive and above all reassuring, even on more winding roads.
-We appreciate its reasonable fuel consumption for its size, as well as its many practical features, not to mention its numerous storage compartments.
-It's just a shame it's so expensive, starting at €53,050.
+Highly versatile and offering a autonomy and sufficient comfort to travel farThe Volkswagen ID.5 is a car that will appeal to families in particular, but not only.
+Highly technological, it's also fun to drive and, above all, very reassuring, even on more winding roads.
+Its fuel consumption is reasonable for its size, and it offers a host of practical features, not to mention plenty of storage space.
+It's just a shame it's so expensive, with prices starting at €53,050.

 Ilona Soulage